Greyhound Lines

 Greyhound Lines, Inc. is an American operator of intercity bus services.
-Greyhound operates the largest intercity bus network in the United States, and also operates charter and Amtrak Thruway services, as well as intercity buses in Mexico.
+Greyhound operates the largest intercity bus network in the United States, and also operates charter and Amtrak Thruway services, as well as intercity buses in Mexico, and also in Canada.
 Based in Dallas, Texas, Greyhound is a subsidiary of Flix SE, owner of FlixBus.
 Greyhound serves over 1,600 American destinations.
 The company's first route began in Hibbing, Minnesota, in 1914 and the company adopted the Greyhound name in 1929.